Liquidity Checker API Reference

 Batch Upload Semantics

-Batch uploads **replace** all previous sync-sourced entries for the user.
-Only the records in the current batch will have `prov: "sync"` after upload.
-This enables full OMS synchronization.
+In replace mode (default), batch uploads remove all previous sync-sourced entries for the user before inserting.
+Only the records in the current batch will have prov: "sync" after upload.

 - User has 10 interest records from previous sync